oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-repository-pattern-for-data-access/rule.md

 Even better, by providing a consistent repository base class, you can get all your CRUD operations while avoiding any plumbing code.

 Tip: Entity Framework provides a great abstraction for data access out of the box.
-See [Jason’s Clean Architecture with ASP.NET Core talk](https&#58;//tv.ssw.com/clean-architecture-with-asp-net-core-2-1-jason-taylor-ddd-sydney-2018/) for more information
+See [Jason’s Clean Architecture with ASP.NET Core talk](https&#58;//tv.ssw.com/clean-architecture-with-asp-net-core-2-1-jason-taylor-ddd-sydney-2018/) ​for more information​